Create ESP32 GPIO Interrupts to reduce CPU usage

 Detection modes

-- You can choose the interrupt detection mode:
+You can choose the interruption detection mode:

 LOW